navisher51571-web/Induction-program/README.md

 The proficiency test held on day 2.we give proficiency tests of English and Mathematics.
 The Proficiency test of English is start at 9:30am and end at 10:20am and the Proficiency test of mathematics start at 10:30am to 11:00am ended.After gave the Proficiency test, we go to the canteen because it was break time (11:30am to 1:00pm).
 After the break we went to auditorium for induction programme at 1:00pm.
 ### Auditorium visit day 2
-*The induction programme is started with getting information about Satya scholarship given by
+*The induction programme is started with getting information about Satya scholarship given by Buddy4study foundation.*
+Then,There was expert lecture given by ### Dr.Arashdeep Singh